The Things the Court Will Need to Know to Dissolve Your Marriage

 - Do your children own any property other than personal effects, such as clothing, books, electronics, etc.?

-- Is the female party to the divorce currently pregnant with a child of the marriage?
+- Is a female party to the divorce currently pregnant with a child of the marriage?

 - Has there been any evidence or incidence of domestic violence during the last two years?